$150/person - Limited to 4 attendees

 WHAT I WILL PROVIDE:

-You can view some photos I have taken of Seaside Sparrows and Marsh Wrens below.
-If you would like to book with me click the "book this outing" button at the top and I hope to have you join me watching and photographing these fun little birds in the marshes of southern New Jersey.
+You can view some photos I have taken of these Wood Ducks at Wissahickon Creek below.
+If you would like to book an outing click the Book an Outing button at the top and I hope to have you join me watching and photographing these beautiful and fun ducks.